Democrats are faced with risks and limits in the process of depositing Trump - Go Tech Daily

 By LISA MASCARO, ERIC TUCKER and ZEKE MILLER

-WASHINGTON (AP) – The challenge is becoming increasingly clear to house democrats prosecuting the case of President Donald Trump, while the senate meets for a second day of arguments in the historical process.
+Democratic prosecutors insist on their case for skeptical Republican senators and focus on the first article of accusation, abuse of power, arguing that Trump from Ukraine was looking for a political investigation to influence the 2020 elections to his advantage.

+“The president’s behavior is wrong.
+It’s illegal.
+It’s dangerous,” Jerrold Nadler of New York, the chairman of the House Judiciary Committee, told the senators.

-The evidence Trump faces becomes less persuasive when it is presented over and over again every day, while Democrats not only try to convince troubled senators, but an American audience deeply divided over the Republican president in an election year.
+The challenge of the Democrats is clear because they not only convince troubled senators, but also an American audience divided over the Republican president in an election year.

-While the Senate is following gavings on Thursday, the Democrats have been allocated a third of the way through the 24 hours to defend their cause.

-The team led by Rep. Adam Schiff, chairman of the House Intelligence Committee, constructed what they hoped would be a gripping report of Trump’s political pressure on Ukraine and an attempt to hide the “corrupt schedule” at the center of the charges.
-But the limits are clear.
-Prosecutors must rely on the same loops of video testimonials – ambassadors, national security officials and even the president himself – after the Trump GOP Senate allies had blocked new witnesses.
+“No president has ever used his office to force a foreign nation to help him cheat in our elections,” Nadler said Thursday.
+“Previous presidents would rightly be shocked by this behavior, rightly so.”

+Republican senators, who hold a majority in the Chamber and will vote for the conviction or acquittal of Trump, did not show any shock.

 Trump destroyed the procedure in a tweet on Thursday morning and declared them the “most unfair and corrupt hearing in congress history!”

 Each party has a maximum of three days to present its case.
-After the prosecutors are ready, probably Friday, the president’s lawyers launch their 24 hours.
+After the prosecutors are ready, probably Friday, the lawyers of the president have no less than 24 hours.
 It is unclear how much time they will actually take, but the Trump team promises not only to defend the president, but to take the case of the Democrats apart.
 The Senate is expected to take Sunday off and continue next week.

 “There are many things I would like to refute,” Trump lawyer Jay Sekulow said in the Capitol, “and we will refute.”